 There are multiple training options when it comes to delivering education to your user community for new communication and collaboration technologies.
 But which is the best model for today’s workforce?
 Classroom Training?
-Computer Based Training with preset Curriculum?
+Computer-Based Training with preset Curriculum?
 E-Learning Paths with Validation Tests?
+Just-in-Time Learning?

 Addressing the Forgetting Curve Challenges

 In 1885, German psychologist Hermann Ebbinghaus developed a formula for the decline in memory retention and then conducted a study to prove his theory.
 He discovered that forgetting is exponential, with a shockingly rapid rate of memory decline occurring just minutes after training instruction.

 Ebbinghaus’ formula was based on two fundamental concepts: